Analogue viscous current flow near the onset of superconductivity: Analogue viscous flow in superconducting thin films

 Precise computations of any of the three terms in (\ref{eq:cond_mem}) are difficult near $T_{\mathrm{c}}$ in any microscopic model, but we can reliably estimate the scaling of each term, beginning with the susceptibilities.
 Importantly, we find that $\chi_{J_i J^j_{\phi}}$ and $\chi_{J^i_{\phi} J^j_{\phi}}$ are finite as $T\rightarrow T_{\mathrm{c}}$, and do not exhibit power law dependence in $k$.
-One can intuitively define them as follows: \cite{davi_2016,dela_2018} Here the superfluid boson degree of freedom has mass $m$ and charge $q$, and $\rho_{\mathrm{s}}$ is the local bare superfluid density outside of vortex cores, which is finite near $T_{\mathrm{c}}$ \cite{halperinnelson}: see Appendix for further discussions.
+In the absence of rotational symmetry breaking, one can define them as follows: \cite{davi_2016,dela_2018} Here the superfluid boson degree of freedom has mass $m$ and charge $q$, and $\rho_{\mathrm{s}}$ is the local bare superfluid density outside of vortex cores, which is finite near $T_{\mathrm{c}}$ \cite{halperinnelson}: see the appendices for further discussions.
 For simplicity writing $\Gamma_{J^y_{\phi}J^y_{\phi}}(k) = \Gamma(k)$, we conclude that The non-trivial calculation is thus of $\Gamma(k)$.

-The key observation is that the superfluid velocity $u_\phi = (\hbar /m) \nabla \phi$ is the gradient of a phase, a U(1) order parameter which exhibits point-like defects called vortices in two dimensions.
-The stable vortices have phase $\phi$ wind by $\pm 2\pi$ around a point: let us denote the density of free positive circulation and negative circulation vortices with $n_{\mathrm{f}}^+$ and $n_{\mathrm{f}}^-$ respectively.
-The density of free vortices is given by $n_{\mathrm{f}} = n_{\mathrm{f}}^++n_{\mathrm{f}}^-\sim \zeta^{-2}$, where \cite{ambe_1980,rmp} with $b\sim 0.1$; the signed vortex density Since spatial variations are aligned along $x$,
+$\Gamma(k)$ is where the vortex physics highlighted earlier becomes important.
+The superfluid velocity $u_\phi = (\hbar /m) \nabla \phi$ is the gradient of a phase, a U(1) order parameter which exhibits point-like defects called vortices in two dimensions.
+The stable vortices have phase $\phi$ which winds by $\pm 2\pi$ around a point: let us denote the density of free positive circulation and negative circulation vortices with $n_{\mathrm{f}}^+$ and $n_{\mathrm{f}}^-$ respectively.
+The density of free vortices is given by $n_{\mathrm{f}} = n_{\mathrm{f}}^++n_{\mathrm{f}}^-\sim \zeta^{-2}$, where \cite{ambe_1980,rmp} with $b$ a material-dependent constant (usually $b\sim 0.1$ \cite{mondal_2011}).
+In contrast, the signed vortex density is Since spatial variations are aligned along $x$,

 and thus we can deduce the leading order behavior in $\Gamma(k)$ by calculating the signed vortex decay rate.